sincerelyjoshin/macOS-scripts/general_management_actions/GoogleChromeManagement/README.md

-## 3 COMPONENTS
+## OBECTIVE
+Require macOS clients to log into Chrome to enforce policies set at Google Admin Console.

+All http:// and https:// traffic will be blocked besides the Google accounts login page (https://accounts.google.com).
+Once a user is logged in, http and https traffic will be restored and users will be subject to all additional policies configured in the Google Admin Console.

+This is accomplished via 3 components.
 Basic knowledge of Google Chrome policy is recommended to understand how the 3 components work with each other. https://support.google.com/chrome/a/answer/187202

+**COMPONENTS:**

-  **1. LaunchAgent** - blacklists all http:// and https:// traffic (Policy Level - Recommended)
+  1. Launch Agent - blacklists all http:// and https:// traffic (Policy Level - Recommended)

-  **2. Configuration Profile** - whitelists accounts.google.com and restricts which domains can log into Chrome (Policy Level - Mandatory)
+  2. Configuration Profile - whitelists accounts.google.com and restricts which domains can log into Chrome (Policy Level - Mandatory)

-  **3. Chrome Management from Google Admin Panel** - blacklists foo://bar and whitelists all http:// and https:// traffic (Policy Level - Mandatory)
+  3. Chrome Management from Google Admin Panel - blacklists foo://bar and adds all http:// and https:// traffic to the blacklist exeption(Policy Level - Mandatory)

 ## LAUNCH AGENT

-The LaunchAgent will run the following command on user login:
+The launch agent will run the following command on user login:
 ```sh
 defaults write com.google.Chrome URLBlacklist -array '"http://*"' '"https://*"'
 ```